February 4, 2019; revised August 2, 2019; August 13, 2021

 - This “deeper sati” is a “good mental factor” (a sōbhana cetasika).
 The sati cetasika is cultivated by learning Dhamma and eventually comprehending Tilakkhana.

 - This “sati” is VERY DIFFERENT from ordinary meanings.
-In the elementary version, it means “having a mindset to stay away from dasa akusala,” which is what one does when one follows the Eightfold Path.
+The elementary version means “having a mindset to stay away from dasa akusala,” which is what one does when one follows the Eightfold Path.

-- In short, one’s attention would be focused NOT on an immoral or even a mundane task, but on getting rid of “immoral thoughts, speech, and actions” AND on cultivating “moral thoughts, speech, and actions.”
+- In short, one needs to focus attention on getting rid of “immoral thoughts, speech, and actions” AND on cultivating “moral thoughts, speech, and actions.”

 - One must keep the attention (sati) on “good things” and remove attention away (asati) from “bad things” too while keeping the “sati mindset.”